 Caring Heart Rehabilitation and Nursing Center is in Philadelphia, Pennsylvania.
 This city is among the largest cities in the country with has a total of 1,526,206 people.
-This turns out to be a respectable facility, with an overall grade of C. This grade is not too far off the city grade for Philadelphia, which is a B-.
+This turns out to be a respectable facility, with an overall grade of B-.
+This grade was right in line with the city grade in Philadelphia.
 The best part of this place's profile is its remarkable inspection rating.
 We discuss inspections in the next paragraph.

 Caring Heart Rehabilitation and Nursing Center

 Get pricing and details on Philadelphia senior living options.Get Pricing

 - Is CCRC